AJEvans/dbexamples/src/site/markdown/code.md

 The software is localised via a series of properties files found in the distribution `/META-INF/` directory.
 These are:

-- `application.properties` : default directories for the application, test data, the ISO 639-1:2002 Alpha-2 language prefix for localisation (for English, this reads `locale=en`).
+- `application.properties` : default directories for the application, test data, the <span style="text-decoration: underline dotted gray;" title="International Organization for Standardization">ISO</span> 639-1:2002 Alpha-2 language prefix for localisation (for English, this reads `locale=en`).
 - `en.properties` : this is discovered using the localisation prefix (here `en`).
 It contains all text interactions with the users in the appropriate language.
-- `en-datasuppliers.properties` : this contains the full class name of each supplier and the localised GUI text to display for it.
+- `en-datasuppliers.properties` : this contains the full class name of each supplier and the localised <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> text to display for it.
-- `en-dataconsumers.properties` : this contains the full class name of each consumer and the localised GUI text to display for it.
+- `en-dataconsumers.properties` : this contains the full class name of each consumer and the localised <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> text to display for it.

 Also in this directory is the `gui.css` for styling the GUI.